 - Water Supply Shut-off: The water shut-off for municipal systems is usually in the basement or a utility room, but may also be outside at the street-side foundation.
 If water is supplied by a well, there should be a shutoff at or near the water tank.

 - First Aid Supplies.
-General purpose first aid kits can be purchased that include small amounts of most items needed.
-But also stock extra band aids, wraps, and antiseptics, and antibacterial lotions.
-Also include a few days supply of any critical medication and create a plan for anyone that may have special medical needs.
+General-purpose first aid kits can be purchased that include small amounts of most items needed.
+But also stock extra band-aids, wraps, and antiseptics, and antibacterial lotions.
+Include a few days supply of any critical medication and create a plan for anyone that may have special medical needs.